 Applying your journey map to your business

 Now that you know the process of creating a customer journey map, it is time to go ahead and apply it in the real world.
-The insights and the opportunities that you have identified will help you bring about meaningful business changes.
+The insights and opportunities that you have identified will help you bring about meaningful business changes.

 This customer journey map must be shared across your entire company through all the teams and departments so that the whole entity can benefit from it.